manastalukdar/manastalukdar.github.io/website/components/home-page/recent-updates.md

 #### Work

-- **AI, ML Platform**: I am currently managing and growing a highly technical team of software engineers building a multi-cloud, distributed data infrastructure platform for large-scale AI/ML applications.
+- **AI, ML Platform**: I am currently managing and growing a highly technical org of multiple teams building a multi-cloud, distributed data infrastructure platform for large-scale AI/ML applications.

 #### Other